-CMOs have primary or shared responsibility for areas such as sales management, product development, distribution channel management, marketing communications (including advertising and promotions), pricing, market research, and customer service.
+CMOs have primary or shared responsibility for areas such as sales management, new product development, distribution channel management, marketing communications (including advertising and promotions), pricing, market research, and customer service.
 CMOs are faced with a diverse range of specialized disciplines in which they are required to be knowledgeable.
-This challenge is compounded by the fact that the day-to-day activities of these functions, which range from the highly analytical (e.g. – pricing and market research) to highly creative (advertising and promotions), are carried out by IT, with communicative and cognitive styles to which the CMO must adapt his or her own leadership style.
+This challenge is compounded by the fact that the day-to-day activities of these functions, which range from the highly analytical (e.g. – pricing and market research) to highly creative (socialization, advertising, and promotions), are carried out by IT, with communicative and cognitive specialties to which the CMO must adapt his or her own leadership style.

 In today’s dynamic business and technical environment it is essential for IT and marketing to forge a close partnership.
 This demands shared knowledge, effective communications, and a clear understanding of how IT can be leveraged to provide demonstrable value to marketing.
 These Certificates will prepare IT and marketing professionals for the challenges that await them.